dcos/examples/nifi/1.10/0.1.0-1.5.0/quick-start/index.md

 # Prerequisite

 - DC/OS should be installed on your cluster.
-To know about installing DCOS visit (../install/index.md).
+Know about installing DCOS [here](../install/index.md).

 # Steps